 \subsection{Comparison of methods}

 The model being fitted is spatially homogeneous, so the method of \S\ref{SpatHom} is appropriate here.
 For comparison, the same model could be fitted using the forward simulation method of \citet{Exact}, which is the origin of the thinned Poisson representation.
-The method there does not exploit HMM computational methods, but instead tracks the whole state trajectory as part of its MCMC algorithm, re-sampling a part of it at each iteration.
+The method there does not exploit \HMM\ computational methods, but instead tracks the whole state trajectory as part of its \MCMC\ algorithm, re-sampling a part of it at each iteration.
 Since the `full data' likelihood conditional on a complete trajectory for the states can be calculated more easily than the `integrated' likelihood of \S\ref{SpatHom}, the algorithm of \citet{Exact} runs more quickly.
-However, it mixes much less well, because the space to be explored by the MCMC includes the complete state trajectory at the potential switching times, both behaviours and locations.
+However, it mixes much less well, because of the high dimension of the space to be explored by the \MCMC\ algorithm.
 This comparison is arguably unfair, however, as the existing algorithm does not exploit the spatial homogeneity of the model or the simplification described in \S\ref{BM}.
 Instead, therefore, performance is shown for a version in which the behavioural sequence is sampled, and the simplification of \S\ref{BM} is applied.
 This is essentially the algorithm applied by \citet{Blackwell2003}, in the particular case where all movement processes are versions of Brownian motion, representing the state of the art for an exact analysis in the spatially homogeneous case, and therefore a fairer comparison.